aadams22/MedTrakr/readme.md

 MedTrakr
 ---------------

 This webapp allows individuals to track their medication in a private manner.
+Currently deployed using Heroku deployment.

 Capabilities:
 	--User Login/Logout